Proton radius puzzle: 2010 experiment

 A follow-up experiment by Pohl et al. in August 2016 used a deuterium atom to create muonic deuterium and measured the deuteron radius.
 This experiment allowed the measurements to be 2.7 times more accurate, but also found a discrepancy of 7.5 standard deviations smaller than the expected value.
-In 2017 Pohl's group performed yet another experiment, this time using hydrogen atoms that had been excited by two different lasers.
-By measuring the energy released when the excited electrons fell back to lower-energy states, the Rydberg constant could be calculated, and from this the proton radius inferred.
-The result is again ~5% smaller than the generally-accepted proton radius.
-In 2019, another experiment reported a measurement of the proton size using a method that was independent of the Rydberg constant—its result, 0.833 femtometers, agreed with the smaller 2010 value once more.

 Proposed resolutions

 The anomaly remains unresolved and is an active area of research.
 There is as yet no conclusive reason to doubt the validity of the old data.
 The immediate concern is for other groups to reproduce the anomaly.